grafana/x-ray-datasource/README.md

 ### Trace Statistics

 In Trace Statistics you can see a graph and a table showing information about error, fault, throttle, success, and total count.
-You can use the columns field in the query editor to only see specified columns.
+You can use the `columns` field in the query editor to only see specified columns.

 ![x-ray-trace-statistics](https://user-images.githubusercontent.com/13729989/93521032-b691a980-f92f-11ea-894c-534a9e5093d5.png)

 ### Trace Analytics

-In Trace Analytics you can visualize the following tables.
+In Trace Analytics you can visualize the following tables:

 - Root Cause
   - Response Time